kKar1503/lifehack-2022/README.md

 For Frontend, we will be developing with React to create a monitoring dashboard

--   React - Frontend Framework
+-   React
--   SCSS - Styling
+-   NextJS
+-   Material UI
--   Axios - API calling to our backend
+-   Axios
--   React Icons - To utilize web-based icons such as bootstrap icons
+-   React Icons
--   React Router - For frontend routing
+-   React Router
--   Yup - For login validation

 ### Backend

 For Backend, we will be developig a REST API to take in data from the Python OpenCV program for video feed analysis and also trasmits data to our frontend React dashboard.

--   Express - REST API web framework
+-   Express
--   JWT - Authentication
+-   JWT
--   Yup - Validation of Request data
+-   Yup
--   Morgan - Request logging
+-   Morgan
--   Winston - General purpose logging
+-   Winston
--   Bcrypt - Password hashing
--   Dotenv - Environmental Variables configurations
+-   Dotenv

-### OpenCV Video Feed Processing

-For the video feed processing, we will set up a basic Nginx Web Server to take in RTMP feed data from our system's video source.
-The video source is passed from a hardware built to integrate our system.
-The received video feed will pass through our trained OpenCV Model to analyse if our monitoring user is safe.

--   Python OpenCV - To train a ML model and analyze the video feed from the RTMP server
--   Nginx Web Server - To setup the basic RTMP Web Server
--   FFMPeg RTMP Library - To process multimedia data stream for Python OpenCV